apache/nifi-site/source/minifi/__index.md

 <p class="description">A subproject of Apache NiFi to collect data from the point of origin.</p>

-# Features

-MiNiFi - a subproject of Apache NiFi - is a complementary data collection approach that supplements the core tenets of NiFi in dataflow management, focusing on the collection of data at the source of its creation.
+## Overview

-Apache NiFi MiNiFi provides the following features:
+Apache NiFi MiNiFi is an Apache NiFi project, designed to collect data at its source.
+MiNiFi was developed with the following objectives in mind:

-- Small size and low resource consumption
+* Small and lightweight footprint
-- Central management of agents
+* Central agent management
-- Generation of data provenance with full chain of custody of information
+* Data provenance generation
-- Integration with NiFi for follow-on dataflow management
+* NiFi integration for follow-on dataflow management and chain of custody information

-MiNiFi functions in the role of an agent acting immediately at, or directly adjacent to, source sensors, systems, or servers.
+## Choose your flavour

+MiNiFi comes in two different flavours.

+{{% include minifi-java-about.md %}}

+{{% include minifi-cpp-about.md %}}